Getting Started with Liquibase Hub

 Now, just use Liquibase Community or Liquibase Pro, and Liquibase Hub will track the following commands:

-Each command will automatically synchronize the local DATABASECHANGELOG table with the Liquibase Hub's database, but you can invoke this synchronization manually by using the new
+Each command will automatically synchronize the local DATABASECHANGELOG table with Liquibase Hub, but you can invoke this synchronization manually by using the new

 So long as you have a registered changelog, a valid Liquibase Hub API key, and